harvard-dce/zoom-harvester/README.md

 **`meeting_uuid`, `series_id`**

 The zoom api uses "meeting id" to refer to ids for both an individual instance of a meeting and a series of meetings.
-These are two distinct type of ids.
+These are two distinct types of ids.
 The zoom-harvester differentiates between the two.

 - `meeting_uuid` 24 numbers, letters, and symbols uniquely refering to a meeting instance
 - `series_id` 9 or 10 digits refering to a series of meetings